 Hot off the press — we’ve got big news!
 On January 5th the first ad of ManhattanLife’s new brand awareness campaign launched in the favorite news source for business leaders and professionals everywhere — The Wall Street Journal!

 Check out the Business & Finance section B to see the ad.
-We’ll be in this popular section of WSJ on Tuesdays throughout 2021 and 2022.
+We’ll be in this popular section of WSJ on Tuesdays.
 Each week we run, one of ManhattanLife’s insurance policies or annuity products will be promoted, and we’ll have dedicated web pages providing a deeper dive on content for The Wall Street Journal’s readers on the high-quality insurance and annuity products we provide to protect and enrich every phase of life — such as Voluntary Benefits, Individual & Worksite, Medicare Supplement and Annuities.

 While the past year has brought challenges to all, 2021 looks promising and there are opportunities ahead!
 We will continue our pursuit of acquiring quality product lines to expand our offerings — and continue to support all of our lines of business with our high quality service.
 As a key element to this positive momentum, we are proud to announce our new campaign.